 Effective First Aid for an Open Wound: An open wound is an injury where the internal tissue is left exposed to the environment.
 Such wounds range from mild to potentially life threatening, but in many cases are treatable at home using a household medical kit.

 Let’s talk about how to differentiate a severe open wound from a superficial one, and what available treatment methods can be used to prevent further complications.

-What is an Open Wound
+What Is An Open Wound

-Four Types of Open Wounds
+Four Types Of Open Wounds

-Avulsions tend to bleed heavily and rapidly.
+Avulsions often bleed heavily and quickly.

 Minor wounds are treatable at home, but severe cases require professional help.
 It is vital to identify the wound type to consider the best next steps for administering first aid.

 Open wound care involves the following first aid steps.

 Gently apply pressure to the wound to slow the bleeding and allow blood clotting.
 Make sure to use a clean cloth or bandage.

 Run the wound under clean water or use saline solution to flush away remaining debris and bacteria.
 Do not try to remove any foreign objects embedded in the wound, you might cause further damage, or open up the wound and intensify the flow of blood.